ThePhD/sol2/.github/ISSUE_TEMPLATE.md

 Read these guidelines.
-They are relatively simple and will allow me to help you better:
+They are relatively simple and will allow me to help you better!

+For Error Reports:

 1. Produce a simple, short, compilable test case that reproduces your problem.
 2. Make a descriptive title that summarises the bug as a whole.